rejuvena/tea-framework/README.md

   - Isolated to an `IPatchRepository`, mostly decoupling it from `Terraria.ModLoader.Mod`.
 - **(PLANNED)** A redone loading system, working with steps (represented as `ILoadStep`).
   - Eliminates `Terraria.ModLoader.Mod.Load()`.

+## Documentation
+Tea has summaries for most important types and members.
+Additionally, we have a [Read the Docs](readthedocs.io)